Flu season can begin as early as October. Here's how you can help stop the spread of the flu and keep yourself and others healthy.

 Avoid touching your eyes, nose, or mouth.
 Germs spread that way.

 Eat a nutritious, well-balanced diet and get plenty of rest.

 While sick, limit contact with others.
 Stay home if you have influenza symptoms (fever, cough, sore throat, or runny nose) to avoid infecting others.
 If you have influenza, stay home until you've been fever-free for 24 hours without fever-reducing medications.
 Do not go back to work with a fever.
 A temperature of 100 degrees Fahrenheit (37.8 degrees Celsius) is a fever.

-Those at highest risk - the elderly, pregnant women, infants, or those with other health conditions - who show flu symptoms should contact their physician immediately in order to get the most effective treatment.
+Those at highest risk - the elderly, pregnant women, infants, or those with other health conditions.
+Those who show flu symptoms should contact their physician immediately to get the most effective treatment.
 Symptoms include fever, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, and fatigue.